 If you haven’t had the opportunity yet to participate in a French dinner party, you might be wondering what makes it so special.

-I have detailed for you the extended layout of a French meal for special occasions.
+I have detailed for you the extended French meal structure for special occasions.
 This applies to every special occasion meal and not only the gastronomic fancy ones.
 Get ready for a food marathon!

 Aperitif (or apéro in colloquial language)

 If you are already in France, for sure you have already had an apéro, I hope.
 This is a drink (usually alcoholic drink) people would have before their meal.
+It is the first step of the traditional French meal structure.
 It could be before lunch (usually taken on weekends but not only) or before dinner either at home or in bars and restaurants.

-It is often taken with small snacks, more or less elaborated.
+The apéro is usually served with small snacks, more or less elaborated.

 If the apéro is taken at home with guests, we usually have more elaborated snacks.
 A very simple one would be raw vegetable either cut in batons or small pieces in a homemade dip.
 It can also be canapé.
 Funny thing: French people do not use so much the word canapé, we tend to use the English word toast more often.
 The list of appetizers could be infinite.

 If you are invited for an apéro, it usually means that there will be food…